songiang95/FakeNotification/README.md

 ): Channel<BoostProgress>
 ```

-Boost apps when have Accessibility permission
+Boost apps when have AccessibilitySetting and Manager Overlay permission

 - **Parameter:**
   - activity: current activity.